 Post the statement

-When you post a statement, sales orders and invoices are created for the retail sales in the statement.
+When you post a statement, sales orders and invoices are created for the sales in the statement.

 - Cash and carry sales are aggregated onto one sales order, and are invoiced for the default customer who is assigned to the store.